hassio-addons/addon-tailscale/tailscale/DOCS.md

 **Note:** _You should not use any port number in the URL that you used previously to access Home Assistant.
 Tailscale Proxy works on the default HTTPS port 443._

+### Option: `proxy_target_port`

+Allows you to specify an alternative port for the proxy setup.
+Useful when setting up a reverse proxy using, for example, the Nginx add-on.
+When not specified, this option will default to the Home Assistant core port.

 ### Option: `snat_subnet_routes`